 Don’t Be Afraid Of Paperwork

-The ideal closing process requires attention to detail and a thorough understanding of contracts, inspections, appraisals, and financing.
+The ideal closing process requires careful attention to details and a thorough understanding of contracts, inspections, appraisals, and financing.

 Transparency should be the guiding principle at every step along the way.
 The last thing anybody wants when they fork over the cash to buy a house is an unpleasant surprise at the final hurdle.
 A reputation as a trustworthy, well-informed realtor when it gets to the paperwork stage is one of the single biggest weapons you can have in your arsenal.